datastax/metric-collector-for-apache-cassandra/dashboards/k8s-build/README.md

    After adjustments apply this file to the cluster

-   `kubectl apply -n cass-operator -f dashboards/k8s-build/generated/grafana/instance.yaml`
+   `kubectl apply -f dashboards/k8s-build/generated/grafana/instance.yaml`

 1. Port forward to the grafana instance and check it out at http://127.0.0.1:3000/ (username: admin, password: secret)

-   `kubectl port-forward -n cass-operator svc/grafana-service 3000`
+   `kubectl port-forward svc/grafana-service 3000`